-Proverbs 9:10, one of the most crucial verses in all the wisdom literature, reads: “The fear of the Lord is the beginning of wisdom, and the knowledge of the Holy One is understanding.”
+In my last two Daily Inspirations, we developed the theme encapsulated in Proverbs 9:10, one of the most crucial verses in all the wisdom literature: “The fear of the Lord is the beginning of wisdom, and the knowledge of the Holy One is understanding.”

 To summarize, here is a paraphrase of the first half of this verse: The cultivation of a reverential attitude of awe for the eternal, holy, and almighty Ruler of all creation and a humble attitude of radical trust and dependence upon Him in every facet of life is the foundation upon which true skill in the art of living is built.

 When we ask why so few people seem to nurture this twin attitude of awe and humility before God, we arrive at a fundamental struggle which is unfolded and illustrated in most of the pages of Scripture.
 It is a clash between two utterly different value systems--the temporal versus the eternal.